daniel-iroka/HNG-Mobile-Task1/README.md

 # Technical Requiements

 These are the setup instructions to run this Project.
 Ensure you have the Android Studio IDE Installed.
-If you- don't, download from here [Download Android Studio](https://developer.android.com/studio)
+If you don't, you can download it from here [Download Android Studio](https://developer.android.com/studio)

 Ensure these Dependencies are also in the Project :
 ```